KRLD-FM: History

-KQZY changed format to hot AC as "Star 105.3" in September 1989, taking the new call sign KRSR the following summer.
+KQZY changed its format to hot AC as "Star 105.3" in September 1989, taking the new call sign KRSR the following summer.
 "Star" featured such personalities as Bob Nelson, John McCarty, Teri Richardson, Mike Sheppard, Stoobie Doak and Scott Carpenter, who also served as program director.
 Ratings remained low, and on January 27, 1992, following a 2-day electronic countdown, Alliance Broadcasting (based in Walnut Creek, California) launched the first "Young Country" station on 105.3 FM with the station temporarily taking the call sign KRRM before becoming KYNG in February.
-The format featured current-heavy country music aimed toward a younger audience, and created "morning shows" all day that highlighted listener calls, frequent requests and fun disc jockey talk.
-It was all a part of owner Alliance's "Young Country" concept, repeated in other media markets around the country.
-Throughout the country format's tenure, its marketing brand was "Young Country 105.3, FM 105".